MatteoGabriele/vue-gtag/README.md

 The package is ready for production, but has no tests yet and might have limited features and documentation compared to vue-analytics.
 In case you need more flexibility, right now I still suggest you to install [vue-analytics](https://github.com/MatteoGabriele/vue-analytics) as your main tracking system.

+Make sure to also give a read at the official gtag.js [documentation](https://developers.google.com/analytics/devguides/collection/gtagjs)

 ## User guide

 Coming soon...